X rays in Portland, OR

 Preparing for an X-Ray Procedure

+Wondering how X-rays are done?
 During an X-ray exam, patients can expect a straightforward and relatively quick process.
 Initially, a radiologic technologist will guide the patient on positioning to capture clear images, which might involve standing, sitting, or lying down on an exam table.
 Protective measures, like lead aprons, may be provided to shield parts from radiation exposure.
 The technologist operates the X-ray machine from behind a protective barrier, instructing the patient to remain still, and in some cases, to hold their breath for a few seconds to avoid blurring the image.
 The exam typically takes a few minutes.
-How do I get my Xray results?
+How do I get my diagnostic X-ray results?
 Your results are sent to the ordering physician for review and follow-up.

 Get an X-Ray at Portland Wellness Care